-11.10 Regulatory Standards (formerly § 1160)
+11.10Regulatory Standards (formerly § 1160)

 - A. This section contains all the regulatory standards outlined by the Ocean SAMP.
-The regulatory standards have been organized according to the following stages: application; design, fabrication and installation; pre-construction; construction and decommissioning and; monitoring.
-Section 11.10.1 of this Part, Overall Regulatory Standards, applies to all stages of development.
+The regulatory standards have been organized according to the following stages: application; design, fabrication and installation; pre-construction; construction and decommissioning and; monitoring. § 11.10.1 of this Part, Overall Regulatory Standards, applies to all stages of development.
 The regulatory standards contained within all previous chapters of the Ocean SAMP document have been incorporated into this section based upon the applicable stage of development.
 The "Regulatory Standards" in § 11.10 of this Part are enforceable policies for purposes of the federal CZMA federal consistency provision (16 U.S.C. § 1456 and 15 C.F.R.
 Part 930).
-For CZMA federal consistency purposes the Regulatory Standards, in addition to other applicable federally approved RICRMP enforceable policies shall be used as the basis for a CRMC CZMA federal consistency concurrence or objection. - B. The federal offshore renewable energy leasing process, and subsequent regulation of renewable energy projects located in federal waters, will remain under the jurisdiction of BOEM, in consultation and coordination with relevant federal agencies and affected state, local, and tribal officials, as per BOEM's statutory authority at 43 U.S.C.
-1337(p) and the regulations found at 30 C.F.R.
-285.
+For CZMA federal consistency purposes the Council shall use the Regulatory Standards, in addition to other applicable federally approved RICRMP enforceable policies, shall be used as the basis for a CRMC CZMA federal consistency concurrence or objection. - B. The federal offshore renewable energy leasing process, and subsequent regulation of renewable energy projects located in federal waters, will remainare under the jurisdiction of the U.S. Department of the Interior, Bureau for Ocean

+Energy Management (BOEM), in consultation and coordination with relevant federal agencies and affected state, local, and tribal officials, as perunder BOEM's statutory authority at 43 U.S.C. § 1337(p) and the BOEM's regulations found at 30 C.F.R.
+Part 285.